A plant world sex scandal…

-Sweetness has nothing to do with the amount of lobes on your pepper.
+Sweetness has nothing to do with the number of lobes on your pepper.
 It has everything to do with your cultivated variety, the soil you’ve grown your peppers in, the weather, and, especially, how long you’ve left the fruits on the vine.
-Bell peppers that have aged form green to their mature red will be sweeter, no matter if they have three lobes or four.
+Bell peppers that have aged from green to their mature red will be sweeter, no matter if they have three lobes or four.

 So is there anything interesting about gender in relation to bell peppers?

 There is: the pepper plant creates “perfect flowers” also called hermaphroditic or unisex flowers.
 All plants of the nightshade family folllow suit (tomatoes, eggplants, sweet peppers, chili peppers, etc); their flowers contain both stamens and carpels – they have reproductive systems that are both male and female.

 Some other types of plants have male flowers as well as female flowers.
 Sometimes these flowers are on the same plant and sometimes they grow on separate plants.